opensearch-project/opensearch-build/release-notes/opensearch-release-notes-2.7.0.md

 * You can now access observability features from OpenSearch Dashboards, create your own observability dashboards, add event analytics visualizations, and more without leaving the Dashboards environment.
 * Geospatial functionality receives upgrades as new shape-based filters let you filter your geospatial data by drawing a rectangle or polygon over a selected area of the map.
 This release also enables OpenSearch to display maps in local languages.
 * OpenSearch makes managing multiple indexes simpler with the addition of component templates.
 These templates can help you abstract common index settings, mappings, and aliases into reusable building blocks.
-* Another time-saving upgrade for OpenSearch administrators comes with the availability of dynamic tenants management in OpenSearch Dashboards.
+* Another time-saving upgrade for OpenSearch administrators comes with the availability of dynamic tenant management in OpenSearch Dashboards.
 Admins can view, configure, and enable or disable tenancy within Dashboards and effect those changes without a restart.
 * You can now use the Performance Analyzer plugin to identify hot shards within an index, so you can take action and mitigate potential impacts on performance and availability.

 ### Experimental Features